heathercat123/winsock351/README.md

 ## Usage

 In order to use this library, you can simply drop it on the same path as the target application.
-Alternatively if you want to install the library globally, you can drop it along the rest of the libraries on your system on `%WINDIR%\system32`.
+Alternatively, if you want to install the library globally, you can drop it along the rest of the libraries on your system on `%WINDIR%\system32`.

 ## Build requirements